Privacy Policy

 13.1 General protective measures

-We take comprehensive technical, organisational and legal measures to protect personal data from unauthorised access, loss, alteration, destruction or other security risks (Art.
+We take comprehensive technical, organisational and legal measures to protect personal data against unauthorised access, loss, alteration, destruction or other security risks (Art.
 32 GDPR).

 13.2 Technical and organisational measures (TOM)